Writing Templates Are Powerful Tools That Give Students a Major Advantage in the Classroom and on High-stakes Exams.

 Modifying the Power Paragraph to Address Argumentative Writing

-To address counterarguments, I have my students add a counterargument and rebuttal frame immediately after their evidence and analysis, and before the closer.
+To address this, I have my students add a counterargument and rebuttal frame immediately after their evidence and analysis, and before the closer.
 While counterclaims can be placed elsewhere, I’ve found that positioning them here, right after their core reasoning, creates a natural transition.
 This, again, mirrors real-world debates and conversations, where a person typically presents their evidence and analysis before addressing opposing views or objections.
 I also explain to my students that placing the counterargument and rebuttal before the conclusion gives them the advantage of having the final word in the discussion.

 Strategic Paragraphing